 It doesn't take long to give a dog massage, and you could greatly benefit your dog's health in just 10 minutes a day.
-It's also a great way to foster the bond between you and your Fido.
-But how to give a dog a massage properly so that he enjoys it rather than tries to run away from you?
+It's also a good way to foster the bond between you and your pet.
+But how to give a dog a massage properly so that your pooch enjoys it rather than tries to run away from you?
 I'll show three techniques on how to massage a dog.

-Just like humans, our dogs’ bodies get tired after a long day.
-Your dog will enjoy getting a quick massage (if done properly) just as much as you would.
-Not to mention, it’s a great way to show him how much you care and help to grow the bond that the two of you share.
+Just like humans, a dog's body gets tired after a long day.
+Your dog will enjoy getting a quick massage (when done properly) just as much as you would because it relaxed their muscles and provides a pleasurable feeling.

 - increase circulation